-While you’re kicking back on the beach, read a paperback to help you pass the time.
-Save the classic novels for September and start your summer with a thrilling mystery or tragic love story.
-The point is to enjoy the text and to practice reading for longer periods of time, a skill that will help you on The-Test-That-Must-Not-Be-Named and in college.
-You can also use a paper bookmark on which to write vocabulary words you encounter but do not know.
+Whether you’re kicking it on the beach or your porch, bring a book along with you.
+Save the classic novels for the Fall and start your summer with a thrilling mystery or tragic love story.
+The point is to enjoy the text and practice reading for long periods of time.
+It’s a skill that will help you on that test and in college.
+You can also use a paper bookmark so you can write down vocabulary words you encounter but don’t know.
 Sounds too easy?
-Check out what you can learn from the Harry Potter and Hunger Games novels.
+Check out what you can learn from Harry Potter.
 Bestselling fiction is a lot smarter than you think.

 Pick up a variety puzzle book at your local drugstore on your way to the pool this summer.
-It’s packed with fun vocabulary-building exercises and critical thinking games, which can help you improve on all sections of The-Test-That-Must-Not-Be-Named.
-Crosswords are great ways to build your vocabulary, and logic puzzles help you learn to approach math questions in new ways.
+It’s packed with fun vocabulary-building exercises and critical thinking games, which can help you improve on all of the sections on that test.
+Crosswords are great ways to build your vocabulary and logic puzzles help you learn to approach math questions in new ways.
 Eager to start?
 We’ve got some puzzles you can try in our Free Help Area.

 You don’t know it yet, but you are about to change.
 It’s inevitable.
-Until now, you’ve been surrounded by people from the same town with many of the same experiences and same interests.
-But you’re about to enter college, where you’ll meet people from all over the world and be exposed to new ideas and new activities.
-You are going to change, and how wonderful to be able to look back someday at a journal of your last year in high school and remember who you once were (or in my case, how embarrassing.
-I was obsessed with Andre Agassi and we both had really bad early 90s hair).
-And then there’s the fact that writing every day will give you an advantage on The-Test-That-Must-Not-Be-Named.
-If you spend 25 minutes a night writing about who’s seeing who and the most recent scandal at your summer job, you’ll not only have blackmail for your 20-year class reunion, but you’ll also find the time requirements of the essay portion of the The-Test-That-Must-Not-Be-Named somewhat accommodating.
+Up until college, you’ve probably been surrounded by people from the same town with many of the same experiences and interests.
+College is a whole other ballpark.
+You’ll meet new people from all over the world which will expose you to new ideas and activities.
+How cool to be able to look back someday at a journal of your last year in high school.
+It’s a time capsule of who you were!
+Then, there’s the added benefit of writing every day.
+This is going to give you an advantage on that test.
+Spend about 25 minutes a night writing about who’s seeing who, the most recent summer job scandal, etc. It’ll definitely give you blackmail for your 10- or 20-year class reunion, but it also prepares you for the time requirements of… that test.

-At PowerScore, we are big believers in entering The-Test-That-Must-Not-Be-Named with essay ammunition: pre-planned examples you can adapt to almost any essay.
-For example, the novel The Great Gatsby provides endless fodder for essay questions.
+We are big believers in entering that test with essay ammunition.
+What is that, you ask?
+We’re talking pre-planned examples you can adapt to almost every essay.
+For example, The Great Gatsby provides endless fodder for essay questions.
 Gatsby himself works as an example for questions about success, motivation, individuality, happiness, culture, compromise, and many others.
-Supporting characters can also be analyzed (Daisy is a shoe-in for self-esteem and honesty, Tom reeks of arrogance, racism, and jealousy, and Nick is a perfect example of tolerance and open-mindedness).
-But why spend your summer reading a classic novel when there are awesome movie versions you can see?
+You can also analyze support characters!
+Daisy is a shoe-in for self-esteem and honesty.
+Tom reeks of arrogance, racism, and jealousy.
+Nick is a prime example of tolerance and open-mindedness.
+What’s great is that you don’t have to spend your summer reading a classic when there are awesome movie adaptations out there.
 Both Leonardo DiCaprio (2013) and Robert Redford (1974) make dashing Gatsbys and provide intelligent examples you can use for killer essays.
-If you prefer Netflix over the local multiplex, check out these other classic novel movie adaptations handpicked by our instructors.
+If you prefer Netflix, check out this list from our instructors.
+It includes the OG classic as well as their movie counterparts.

-Well, there you have it.
-The secret to painless summer prep for The-Test-That-Must-Not-Be-Named.
-Now if only we can get your Calculus teacher to think along the same lines this fall.
+These are some of the secrets to painless summer prep for… that test that we shall not name.
+If only we could get your Calculus teacher do think along the same lines this fall.